dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 :::image type="content" source="media/geometry/clip-ellipsegeometry.png" alt-text="Clip an Image with an EllipseGeometry.":::

 > [!NOTE]
-> Simple geometries, path geometries, and composite geometries can all be used to clip `VisualElement` objects.
+> Simple geometries, path geometries, and composite geometries can all be used to clip <xref:Microsoft.Maui.Controls.VisualElement> objects.

 ## Other features